 The latter are non-diet diets such as Atkins, South Beach, The Zone, Paleo, veganism or vegetarianism (when approached for weight loss), clean eating, and so on.
 I refer to these as “Wave II”.

-Food restriction, from my professional experience and research, rarely if ever leads to positive outcomes over the short- and long-term when pursued for weight loss.
+From my professional experience and research, food restriction rarely, if ever, leads to positive outcomes in the short- and long-term when pursued for weight loss.
 “If you are a restrained eater,” Linda Bacon writes, “you try to control your body weight and don’t trust your body to do it for you” (40).

-When food is advertised or presented, restrained eaters (people who restrict) are more apt to eat it or overeat it, while unrestrained eaters (intuitive eaters) statistically do not.
-Over 75 studies actually yield pretty consistent results: “restrained eaters react to emotions and external cues in a nearly totally opposite manner of unrestrained eaters” (Bacon, 41.)
+When food is advertised or presented, restrained eaters (people who restrict) are more likely to eat it or overeat it, while unrestrained eaters (intuitive eaters) are less likely to do so.
+Over 75 studies actually yield pretty consistent results: “restrained eaters react to emotions and external cues in a nearly opposite manner of unrestrained eaters” (Bacon, 41).

 Just by saying this one line — “you can have this again whenever you want” — I’ve found so much peace around food.